Medically reviewed by Drugs.com. Last updated on Mar 2, 2022.

-Claudication is pain caused by too little blood flow to your legs or arms.
-This is usually a symptom of peripheral artery disease, in which the arteries that supply blood to your limbs are narrowed, usually because of atherosclerosis.
-Atherosclerosis occurs when arteries get thick and stiff due to a buildup of fatty deposits (plaques) on your artery walls.
+Claudication is pain in the legs or arms that occurs while walking or using the arms.
+The pain is caused by too little blood flow to the legs or arms.
+Claudication is usually a symptom of peripheral artery disease, in which the arteries that supply blood to the arms or legs, usually the legs, are narrowed.
+The narrowing is usually due to a buildup of fatty deposits (plaques) on the artery walls.

 When to see a doctor